Manual Installation

 Operator Install #

-Follow Operator Installation to install Pipelines As Code on OpenShift.
+Follow Operator Installation to install Pipelines-as-Code on OpenShift.

 Manual Install #